 Rabbits Find their Niche in the Market

 Farmers in Africa are creating their own source of income by raising rabbits.
-The author of the article “Rabbit Farming is a Developing Viable Business” made their own unique business by selling rabbit meat, and even rabbit urine.
+The author of the article “Rabbit Farming is a Developing Viable Business” (now offline) made their own unique business by selling rabbit meat, and even rabbit urine.
 They describe how they used social media platforms to spread the word about their rabbit products and to market their business.

 If rabbit farming interests you perhaps you will find inspiration through this article.